 Toxic substances like lead and mercury are leading causes of death from water pollutants.
 These materials are often ingested by fish and other sea creatures we consume.

 Water pollution seriously affects the ecosystem.
 For instance, the movement of nutrients downstream may increase the growth of algae and other aquatic organisms.
-This creates a struggle for resources and the growing plants in most cases.
+This creates a struggle for resources between the algae and growing plants in most cases.

-But that’s not the primary problem.
-This overgrowth of algae and microorganisms affects the marine environment by reducing the amount of oxygen available.
+Plus, the growth of algae and other microorganisms alters the overall marine environment by reducing the amount of oxygen available and increasing the water temperature.

 Additionally, it is not uncommon for aquatic creatures like fish, crabs, turtles, and seagulls to mistake pollutants like plastic for food.
-When they eat these items, it gets stuck in their throats and suffocates them or merely kill them in the long run.
+When they eat either of these items, it can cause all sorts of trouble, including death.

 Pollutants may also affect the breeding capacity of affected animals.
 This can cause a loss of entire species if care is not taken.